 It’s the perfect setting for such a counter-culture form of music.

-The museum features the evolution of Icelandic punk rock, focusing on the period between 1978-1992.
+The museum features the evolution of Icelandic punk rock, focusing on the period between 1978 and 1992.
 Iceland evolved its own particular flavor of punk during the ’80s and the museum features band profiles, lyrics, and pictures.
 They also have images of a very young Björk getting her start.

 The museum is small, in fact three stalls of small, but there is a lot to see and you can spend a remarkable amount of time exploring the exhibits.